cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

    * - provider
      - Optional provider to use to create nodes.
 Overrides default in the given cluster template.
    * - providerFields
      - JSON Object containing key-values to be used by the provider plugin when provisioning nodes.
+See the section on :ref:`Provider Fields <cluster-provider-fields>` for more information.
    * - services
      - Optional array of services to place on the cluster.
 Overrides default in the given cluster template.
 Must be a subset of compatible services specified in cluster template.
    * - initialLeaseDuration